UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week10/lecture11.md

  * You can _italicize_ with `_underscores_`
  * Try out making bullet lists with `*` on each line
  * Links are fun: `[link text](http://example.com/)`

 ---

+## Jekyll Templates

+A non-exhaustive list can be found [by searching on GitHub](https://github.com/topics/jekyll-theme) or other sites.

+We'll be [using a specific template for this class](https://github.com/jnaiman/online_cv_public) (you can use others if you are already comfortable with Jekyll, but we will prioritize support for students using the template).

+notes:
+while there are many templates, we'll be using a specific one for this class that supports interactive visualizations with vega-lite

+if you already know Jekyll you CAN use your own, but we will not be providing support for it

+---